What to do at home: 5 Easy nail art ideas that don't require professional tools

 #2: Sponge it up

-This is great for glitter lovers and anyone's who big on gradient nail art.
-If there's one thing that our DIY nail sessions have taught us well, it's that the best way to rock glitter without resulting in an OTT, sparkly mess is to wear them on your tips.
+Calling all glitter lovers: Have you considered gradient nail art yet?
+If there's one thing that our DIY nail sessions have taught us well, it's that the best way to sport glittery nails without looking like an OTT, sparkly hot mess is to keep it to your tips.
 Also, a little subtlety can go a long way.

 Drag the nail polish brush in a horizontal line over your nail tips and gently draw it upwards towards your nail bed to scatter glittery specks over the middle and top.
-If that doesn't work for you, coat a small piece of sponge with glitter nail polish in narrow strip, then press it over your tips—this tutorial best illustrates how to do it yourself.
+If that doesn't work for you, you could try coating a small piece of sponge with glitter nail polish in a narrow strip, then press it over your tips—this tutorial best illustrates how to do it yourself.

 #3: Use a toothpick

 Toothpicks are perfect tools to create the daintiest of nail art such as hearts, stars, and the like.
 Drop two coloured dots on your nail with a toothpick, connect both in the middle, and pull it down to create a heart.
-More on this tutorial on making the subtlest of nail art motifs.
+This tutorial is perfect for anyone looking for subtle nail art motifs to recreate.

-Metallic stripes can be a pain to draw if you aren't very familiar with a nail brush, but if you've got a Sharpie lying around on your work station, you can just about create any nail art you want.
+Metallic stripes can be a pain to draw if you aren't very familiar with a nail brush, but if you've got a Sharpie lying around your workstation, you're pretty much set!

 Paint your nails with a base colour first and let it dry completely before drawing fine lines with a Sharpie (gold or silver will work perfectly in this case).
-In case your lines get wonky, use rubbing alcohol on cotton pad to remove them before re-drawing.
+If your lines end up a little wonky, you can either give up and just let it happen, or you can use a little rubbing alcohol on a cotton pad to clean them up before re-drawing.
 After you're done, spritz hairspray and wait for a few minutes to let the metallic lines dry.

 #5: Bobby pins are your new nail brushes